openshift/openshift-origin-design/web-console/knikubevirt/Affinity/affinity.md

 ### a few techincal words
 Affinity rules are Pod Properties, written in the pod deployment file.
 When a pod is scheduled, the deployment file states that there is an affinity rule condition which needs to be met.
-Selecting resources to affinity is usually done via labels.
-This makes sense since objects within k8 are temporary, and usually the way to target the same resource which keeps on crashing and regenerating is by it's label.
+Applying an affinity rule to a resources is done via labels.
+Objects in OpenShift are ephemeral, and the way to target the same object which keeps crashing and regenerating is by its label.

 ## affinity rules - list page